Taemin: 2019: Want, Famous and debut with SuperM

 Taemin released his second Korean EP, Want, on February 11, 2019.
 The choreography for the title track was created by Koharu Sugawara.
 The EP entered various Billboard charts, including number four on World Albums, Taemin's fifth entry to date, and number five on Heatseekers Albums, a new career high.
 He followed the release with his second Korean concert T1001101, which played at the SK Olympic Handball Gymnasium from March 15 to 17.

 Taemin began his first Japan arena tour, XTM, in Hokkaido on June 8.
 Fourteen shows were scheduled, with three more added in August to accommodate demand.
 On August 4, Taemin digitally released his third Japanese EP Famous, with a physical release on August 28 through EMI Records and Universal Music Japan.
 The lead single and title track "Famous" was released on July 26, 2019, along with a music video.
 The EP topped the Oricon Albums Chart, his first release to do so.

 In August, Taemin debuted as a member of SuperM, a K-pop supergroup created by SM Entertainment in collaboration with Capitol Records.
 The group's promotions began in October and were aimed at the American market.
 SuperM's self-titled debut EP was released on October 4, with lead single "Jopping".
 Taemin returned to Japan with his T1001101 concerts in December, performing at Yokohama Arena and Osaka-jō Hall over three days.

-2020–present: Never Gonna Dance Again, Advice, Guilty and Eternal
+2020–2025: Never Gonna Dance Again, Advice, Guilty and Eternal

 Taemin was scheduled to hold a concert, Never Gonna Dance Again, in Seoul in March 2020, but it was cancelled due to the COVID-19 pandemic.
 Ahead of the release of his upcoming album, he starred in the online reality show Rare-Taem, in which he completed missions based on the results of a board game.
 Taemin's third Korean studio album, Never Gonna Dance Again, was released in two parts in September and November 2020, respectively.
 The project, together with lead singles "Criminal" and "Idea", was widely recognized by critics as one of the best K-pop releases of the year.